b02902063/language-learning-with-screenshot/README.md

 At startup a settings dialog lets you configure the OpenAI API key and choose interface and report languages.
 Enable "Remember API Key" if you want it stored locally for the next run.

 The main window then appears with options to choose your language, level and window.
-After capturing a screenshot, the analysis results are shown in a text box and can be filtered with the slider.
+After capturing a screenshot, the analysis results are shown in a text box and automatically filtered based on the level you select.

 ### Test Mode